This is the current version of this document. To view historic versions, click on the 'Historic Versions' tab above.

 College Work Integrated Learning staff

-Select and screen external partners, in consultation with Victoria University International and Learning Innovation and Quality if required.
+Select and screen external partners, in consultation with VU International and Learning Innovation and Quality if required.

 Collaborate effectively with external supervisors.